XiplusChenyu/Tripal-AWS-Trip-Advisor-App/README.md

-# Tripo
+# Tripal
-This is a cloud computing project based on AWS<br/>
+Tripal is a web app based on AWS Service.
 Check here to view our <a href='https://s3.amazonaws.com/tripal-web-holder/index.html'> web page </a>

 ## Authors